advance100/doc_webpack/webpack-getting-started.md

 Create a empty `node_modules` folder.

 Run `npm install css-loader style-loader` to install the loaders.
+(They need to be installed locally, without `-g`)

 Create a file `style.css` with this content: